scoverage/sbt-coveralls/README.md

 SBT plugin that uploaded scala code coverage to https://coveralls.io

-WARNING - This plugin is new
+WARNING - This plugin is brand new - created 11 March 2013

 # Requirements